How do I allow students to add content to Lessons?

 Go to a desired Lessons page.

-Click on the Lessons page title in the Tool Menu to display the page.
+Click on the Lessons tool in the Tool Menu to display the page.

 Note: The default or blank Lessons page contains text and images that explain the basic functionality of the Lessons tool.

 Click Add Content, and then select Add Student Content.

 From the Add Content drop-down menu, select Add Student Content.

 Click Edit.
 (Optional)

 Click the Edit button if you would like to modify the settings.

 Edit the Student Content Section Properties as needed.

 - Check Make these student pages anonymous if you want the student pages to not reflect the name of the student creating the pages.